TauAdam/archivator/README.md

 # archivator

 ## Description
-This is a simple archivator that can compress and decompress files using Variable Length Coding (VLC) algorithm.
+This is a simple archivator that can compress and decompress files.

+## Features
+- Compression method:
+    - Variable Length Coding (VLC) algorithm.
+    - Shannon-Fano algorithm.